alessandro-maccario/expense_tracker_streamlit/README.md

 The values for the `income`, `savings` and `investment` are special elements that must be called in this fashion for the Expense Tracker to be able to recognize them and display the metrics in the Web Application.
 **TODO: are we using the savings/investments for the current version?
 If not, delete them from here and check the application!**

+#### Category suggestions

+In the column `expense_category`, you are free to choose the category names as you like (except for the `income`, `savings` and `investment`, as already pointed out).
+Here, there are our suggestions (but feel free to create your own):

+- apparel (for anything related to clothes)
+- education & learning (for anything related to learning materials such as books, courses, online courses and so on)
+- entertainment & leisure (anything related to leisure time, such as going to the movie theather, going to the bowling alley, going to the restaurant and so on)
+- food (food related, such as grocery shopping)
+- home & living (such as the rent, the electricity bill and so on)
+- household & personal care (such as detergents for the washing machine, shampoo, toothpaste and so on)
+- restaurant (anything related to a breakfast/lunch/dinner or anything else at a restaurant place, such as getting an espresso, it can considered a _restaurant_ expense as well)
+- income (the amount of income, per month)
+- others (for anything else that does not fit into the previous categories)

 ## TO BE ADDED: